-A $50 deposit per 1/8th share is required to hold your order, and the balance will be due after the final weight and processing is calculated.
-Prices are based on a combination of the actual beef rail-weight (what the animal weighed at slaughter).
+A $100 deposit per 1/4 share is required to hold your order, and the balance will be due after the final weight and processing is calculated.
+You will pay a combination of two invoices: one invoice to us, the farm, for the actual beef at $3.85/lb. rail-weight (what the animal weighed at slaughter) and a second invoice to the butcher for your processing.
 If that sounds unfamiliar, see the info at the bottom of this page for the primer on how farm-direct beef shares work.
 It’s a different mode of buying meat than supermarket-style, but it’s the most economical and sustainable way to buy meat.

-1/4 Standard Beef Share – $75 deposit, estimated final total cost $750 – Reserve a 1/4 Share Now.
+1/4 Share – $100 deposit, estimated final total cost $800 – $900.

-1/2 Beef, Customize your Cuts – $200 deposit, estimated final total cost $1400 – Reserve a 1/2 Share Now
+1/2 Share – $200 deposit, estimated final total cost $1300 – $1500

 If you have never bought freezer beef straight from the farm, here’s a quick primer on how farm-direct beef shares: